drachenwald/drachenwald/offices/archery-thrown-marshal/archery-marshal-training.md

 The marshal must also be familiar with the rules for entry into the Drachenwald Company of Archers, and the rules for the main shoots (Royal round, Inter Kingdom Archery Competition [IKAC], Drachenwald round, and Portsmouth round).

-Target archery and thrown weapons, rules can be found on the archery and thrown weapons page on the Drachenwald website: [https://drachenwald.sca.org/offices/archery-thrown-marshal](https://drachenwald.sca.org/offices/archery-thrown-marshal/)
+Target archery and thrown weapons rules can be found on the archery and thrown weapons page on the Drachenwald website: [https://drachenwald.sca.org/offices/archery-thrown-marshal](https://drachenwald.sca.org/offices/archery-thrown-marshal/)

 # Knowledge of local laws